 Cane Corso Bullmastiff Mix temperament

 The Cane Corso Bullmastiff Mix is an excellent guard dog due to its alert and protective nature.
 These dogs are highly territorial and don’t like other dogs or humans intruding where they live.

 The Cane Corso Bullmastiff Mix is a calm and quiet dog and doesn’t bark too much.
 These dogs are highly devoted to their owners, but they don’t make friends with other humans.

 Avoid having another small pet at home with these dogs around; the Cane Corso Bullmastiff Mix loves chasing after and hunting down animals due to their high prey drive instinct.

 The loyalty and courage of the Cane Corso Bullmastiff Mix come from their ancestors’ excellent abilities as warriors, guards, and hunters.
-This dog will fight to the death if he feels that his family is in danger.

 Cane Corso Bullmastiff Mix health issues